Chairman and Chief Executive Officer, Tradeweb Markets Inc.

 Lee Olesky is co-founder, Chairman and Chief Executive Officer of Tradeweb Markets (Nasdaq: TW).

 Olesky co-founded Tradeweb in 1996, and since then has been a central figure in the evolution of electronic trading globally.
-From its start trading U.S. treasuries in the early days of the Internet, Tradeweb has grown to become a leading, global operator of electronic marketplaces for rates, credit, equities and money markets.
+From its start trading U.S. Treasuries in the early days of the Internet, Tradeweb has grown to become a leading, global operator of electronic marketplaces for rates, credit, equities and money markets.
 Olesky has been at the forefront of the trend towards electronic execution and digital processing, using machine learning and a range of other advanced technologies to promote smarter trading decisions, more efficient risk transfer, and robust compliance processes for approximately 2,500 Tradeweb clients in more than 65 countries.
-In all, Olesky has led Tradeweb from an early-stage startup with $8 million in financing to becoming one of the most successful IPOs of 2019, surpassing $10 billion in market capitalization during its first year of listing.
+In all, Olesky has led Tradeweb from being an $8 million early-stage startup to a $20 billion public company.

 Olesky rejoined Tradeweb as President in 2002.
 He remained in London, where he drove the growth of trading in Europe and expansion into derivatives and Asia.
 Olesky oversaw the sale of Tradeweb in 2004 to the Thomson Corporation, later renamed Thomson Reuters, as well as securing additional investments from a group of bulge bracket investment banks in 2008.
 During that period, the acquisitions of LeverTrade and Hilliard Farber & Co. accelerated Tradeweb’s entry into the retail and wholesale markets, respectively.